milvus-io/milvus-docs/site/en/adminGuide/clouds/azure.md

     - **Resource group**: Contact your organization's Azure Administrator to determine which resource group you should use.

 - **Cluster details**:
-  - **Kubernetes cluster name**: A cluster name of your own choice.
+  - **Kubernetes cluster name**: Enter a cluster name.

-  - **Region**: A region of your own choice.
+  - **Region**: Select a region.

-  - **Availability zones**: Pick a number of [availability zones](https://docs.microsoft.com/en-us/azure/aks/availability-zones#overview-of-availability-zones-for-aks-clusters) based on your needs.
-For production clusters, we recommend you to use multiple availability zones.
-But for testing purposes, it is unnecessary to use more than one availability zone.
+  - **Availability zones**: Select [availability zones](https://docs.microsoft.com/en-us/azure/aks/availability-zones#overview-of-availability-zones-for-aks-clusters) as you need.
+For production clusters, we recommend that you select multiple availability zones.

 - **Primary node pool**:

-  - **Node size**: We strongly recommend choosing a node type with at least **16 GiB of RAM** available.
-Depending on your data scale, you can also pick a node type with more resources.
+  - **Node size**: We recommend that you choose VMs with a minimum of 16 GB of RAM.

     <div class="alert note">
-    You may select different machine types to better suit your work case, but we strongly recommend that worker nodes all have at least 16 GB of memory to ensure minimum stable operation.
+    You can select virtual machine sizes as you need.
+However, we recommend that you select a minimum of 16 GB of memory to ensure stability.
     </div>

-  - **Scale method**: A scaling method of your own choice.
+  - **Scale method**: Choose a scale method.

-  - **Node count range**: The number of nodes of your own choice.
+  - **Node count range**: Select a range for the number of nodes.

 - **Node pools**:

-  - **Enable virtual nodes**: Whether to enable virtual nodes is of your own choice.
+  - **Enable virtual nodes**: Specifies whether to enable virtual nodes.
+Select the checkbox to enable virtual nodes.

-  - **Enable virtual machine scale sets**: We recommend choosing `enabled`.
+  - **Enable virtual machine scale sets**: We recommend that you choose `enabled`.

 - **Networking**:

   - **Network configuration**: We recommend that you choose `Kubenet`.

-  - **DNS name prefix**: A DNS name prefix of your own choice.
+  - **DNS name prefix**: Enter a DNS name prefix.

   - **Traffic Routing**:

-  - **Load balancer**: `Standard`
+    - **Load balancer**: `Standard`.

-  - **HTTP application routing**: `Not Needed`
+    - **HTTP application routing**: Not required.

 5. After configuring the options, click **Review + create** and then **Create** when validation completes.
 It takes a few minutes to create the cluster.